Profzzor/PySecPolicy/README.md

 - **Purpose:** This stores the security permissions for the account object itself.
 - **Interpretation:** In simple terms, this data defines who has the right to view or modify this account's properties (like changing its privileges).
 - **Structure:** The binary data is a SECURITY_DESCRIPTOR structure.
-Your Python script correctly parses this to identify the Owner (usually Administrators), the primary Group (usually SYSTEM), and the DACL (the list of permissions).
+Python script correctly parses this to identify the Owner (usually Administrators), the primary Group (usually SYSTEM), and the DACL (the list of permissions).

 ## **4. ActSysAc (Account System Access)**